-All curriculum and instruction is aligned to the California State Content Standards and Frameworks approved by the State Board of Education.
+All curriculum and instruction are being aligned to the Common Core State Standards approved by the State Board of Education.
 Every child receives a rigorous, well-balanced standards-aligned curriculum.
 Hawthorne High School structures its course offerings so that all students receive instruction appropriate to their learning level.
 To ensure the success of every student, teachers use a variety of instructional techniques using research-based instructional materials and strategies.